How To Extract Honey Without An Extractor

 - Place the cooling rack on top of the baking sheet or tray.

-- Lay the frame of honey on top of your cooling rack.
+- Position the frame of honey on your cooling rack.

 - Cut the honeycomb out of the frame and then remove the frame.
 Keep the comb on the cooling rack.

 - Using the knife, cut the comb into 4-inch squares.
-Make sure to wipe your knife after each cut to keep the comb clean.
+Ensure to wipe your knife after each cut to keep the comb clean.

-- Move the cut pieces apart and let them drain overnight.
+- Separate the cut pieces and let them drain overnight.

 - Once drained, you can wrap the wax combs for later use.

-It is important to note that you need to freeze the comb at some point during this process.
+It’s important to remember that you need to freeze the comb at some point during this process.

 Method 2: Crush And Strain